sylviamusel/me/set3/readme.md

 to make a string which looks like a number eg ' 31' use int(i) to convert it back into a number

-Watching back on Ben's session yesterday it was really helpful to understand how these loops work with asking for a user input and returning messages
+Watching back on Ben's session yesterday it was really helpful to understand how these loops work with asking for a user input and returning messages.
+Being about to listen to my partner I could get a better grasp on the work and other thinking processes.

+23/06/2022 (A WEEK LATER)
+17:34: still trying to figure out the guessing game task. "polite failures"

+break means to end the try
+ValueError: not inter
+18:30: Exercise 3 finished!!!!